saralsms/docs/README.md

 Check [Send SMS] page for a technical documentation and examples.

 ### Reports
+Get the historical messages reports including networks, charges and status.
 Check [Reports] page for a technical documentation and examples.

 [Credits]: /credit